-A deferred prosecution contract may be terminated if the defendant fails to comply with contract requirements, is terminated from treatment or other required programming before successful completion, is arrested or charged with new illegal behavior proven to a level of probability, or is otherwise determined to be no longer appropriate, such as providing false information or denying guilt for the original offense.
+A deferred prosecution contract may be terminated if the defendant fails to comply with contract requirements.
+Most Common examples of this is include: when a participant is terminated from treatment or other required programming before successful completion, arrested or charged with new illegal behavior proven to a level of probability, otherwise determined to be no longer appropriate due to increased risk factors, or providing false information or denying guilt for the original offense.

-A defendant in the deferred prosecution program is not sentenced, although a plea is routinely entered.
+A defendant in the deferred prosecution program is not sentenced.
+In post-charge cases, a plea is routinely entered.
 A defendant enters the program voluntarily.
-A defendant may elect to continue to proceed through the court process rather than participate in deferred prosecution.
+A defendant may elect to continue to proceed through the court process rather than participate in deferred prosecution when the opportunity is given to them.
 Supervision of defendants is provided by DPP counselors who monitor defendants’ progress in meeting contract requirements during scheduled “check-ins.”

-If the defendant successfully completes the DPP program, the case returns to court for dismissal.
-Record of the charge will remain in the Wisconsin Circuit Court Access automated program (CCAP), but the dismissal will be noted and there will be no formal adjudication or conviction.
+In post-charge cases, a defendant’s successful completion of the DPP program will be returned to court for a dismissal in most cases.
+Record of the charge will remain in the Wisconsin Circuit Court Access automated program (CCAP) for a period of two years, but the dismissal will be noted and there will be no formal adjudication or conviction.

 Victims who suffer personal property and monetary loss are compensated by the offender through restitution or community service, and both victims and the public have the benefit of the offender’s acknowledgment of guilt in a court of law.

 Courts, attorneys, and police benefit from the reduction in resources and time spent in court for pretrial conferences, hearings, and trials.